KinTsume/ConsoleGame/README.md

 # ConsoleGame
-This is a little project where I made a game in a console application
+This is a little project where I made a game from scratch in a console application